Trump's ballot eligibility is headed to the Supreme Court. Here's what to know about Thursday's historic arguments.

 "To accept the Colorado Supreme Court's assertion that section 3 includes the presidency, one must conclude that the drafters decided to bury the most visible and prominent national office in a catch-all term that includes low-ranking military officers, while choosing to explicitly mention presidential electors," Trump's lawyers wrote.
 "This reading defies common sense."

-Section 3 also says that oath-taking insurrectionists cannot serve in Congress, become a presidential or vice presidential elector or hold "any office … under the United States."
+Section 3 also says that oath-taking insurrectionists cannot serve in Congress, become a presidential or vice presidential elector or hold "any office, civil or military, under the United States."
 Trump's legal team argues that there is not clear evidence the presidency fits that definition.

 But Magliocca, who testified as an expert witness on the history of Section 3 in the Colorado trial, argued that it created another constitutional qualification for the presidency, like the age, citizenship and residency requirements for lawmakers and the president found elsewhere in the founding document.